alvin-ss15/msd-pinn/README.md

 ![Training Progress Monitoring](3a7f216e48d905.jpg)

 The total loss combines prediction loss (weight 2.0) and physics loss (weight increasing from 0.1 to 3.0).
-Red dashed lines indicate learning rate changes.

-Validation Performance: Validation loss was measured at regular intervals.
+__*Validation Performance:*__ Validation loss was measured at regular intervals.
 The best model was saved at iteration 680

-Hyperparameter Progression: The physics loss weight (λ) was gradually increased during training, while learning rate was decreased twice:
+__*Hyperparameter Progression:*__ The physics loss weight (λ) was gradually increased during training, while learning rate was decreased twice:

 #### Key Observations